clearloop/luna/README.md

 ![you][you]

-## Flow

-1. [Developer]: Write contracts in sonata.
-   1. Send contracts to SpaceJam (with ed25519 account)
-2. [SpaceJam]: Receive contracts
-   1. Check if contract exist
-   2. Parse and write contracts into chain
-   3. Serve contracts
-	  1. update / stop
-3. [Client]: Request contracts with params
-4. [SpaceJam]: Receive Request
-   1. Decode params from sonata
-   2. Return Response
-5. [Client]: Get response

 ## How SJ works?

-SJ is in [POC](/src/prototype) now, here is a demo to show how it works.
+SJ is under [POC](/src/poc) now, here is a demo to show how it works.

 Download SJ: